sahana1303/Sherlock-AI-Candidate-Identifier/README.md

 ---

-# 🏗️ System Architecture
+ 🏗️ System Architecture

-architecture.png
+The architecture diagram for this project is included in the repository as architecture.png.

+It illustrates the complete workflow from candidate data loading to AI scoring, candidate ranking, and the Streamlit dashboard.

 ---